 Topbox recently published an article on how a CX team should unite silos between business function in order to improve the customer experience.
 In this post, Topbox is breaking this down a bit further and discussing the key components to a CX function and how building the function is not as daunting as the pundits make it out to be.
 It also doesn’t help that the statistics about CX programs aren’t very flattering.

-According to Forrester, only 14% of CX professionals say the benefit of investing in CX is well established in their firm, mostly due to lack of results and inability to gain support.
+According to Forrester, only 14% of CX professionals say the benefit of investing in CX is well established in their firm, mostly due to lack of results and the inability to gain support.
 Customer Think put out a statistic last year that “93% of customer experience initiatives are failing.”

-I’m here to tell you to ignore all that, as whoever creates the CX program at your company should and will be a Rockstar.
+Ignore all that, as whoever creates the CX program at your company should and will be a Rockstar.
 If you incorporate the following four components into your efforts to build a CX program at your organization, you are almost guaranteed to succeed.

 The 4 Key Components to a CX Function

 Listen to ALL your customers across all the channels they communicate with.
 Not just chats and social, everything.
 Every channel is equally important because each is preferred by a different segment of your customer base at different times, for different purposes.
 Start thinking about the more obscure channels customers may use to communicate with your company: community forums and third party reviews such as Google, Influenster, Trustpilot, and community forums, and so on.
 The purpose of doing this is to not only gain a better understanding of the experience your customers go through, but to realize just how important and valuable all this data can be.
 In order to build a relationship with your customers, you first need to listen to them.

 Learn your business and how each function impacts the customer experience, and work with each business unit or function to understand their work, roadmaps, risks, expectations, and perceptions.
 Try to understand what metrics are most valuable to them, so when you deliver results you can speak the same language.